G-Chist/G-Chist/README.md

 🌱 Passionate about SWE, robotics, ML, and security

-👯 I’m looking to collaborate on Flask-based web apps and robotics projects
+👯 I’m looking to collaborate on Flask-based web apps, robotics projects, and capture the flag (CTF) challenges